msamil93/Visualization_Analysis_FITS/README.md

 These formulas take into account the observed velocities and the geometry of the Milky Way to calculate the distances.
 The 'near' distance assumes the object is closer to us than the tangent point, whereas the 'far' distance assumes it is further away.

 ### Brightness and Opacity Calculation
-In the `fits_data_visualization.py` script, brightness is a critical factor in visualizing each slice of the FITS data.
+In the `fits_data_visualization.ipynb` script, brightness is a critical factor in visualizing each slice of the FITS data.
 Brightness is determined by analyzing the pixel values within each slice.
 Here's how the process works:

 #### Pixel Value Analysis
 Each pixel in a slice contains data that, when aggregated, represents the total light or energy captured from that particular region of space.